St. Charles, IL Post-Divorce Enforcement Attorneys

 There are many reasons why a divorce order may be violated.
 In some cases, these violations are accidental or even excusable (i.e. forgetting to pick up a child for parenting time).
 In other cases, one party may demonstrate a consistent disregard for their responsibilities and the court's authority (i.e. refusing to send court-ordered support checks).

 When dealing with enforcement matters, each case is handled on a case-by-case basis.
 In general, most offending parties are given the opportunity to make the matter right.
-If for example alimony/maintenance is not being paid, the payor may be given a chance to repay what is owed without further consequence.
+If, for example, alimony/maintenance is not being paid, the payor may be given a chance to repay what is owed without further consequence.
 Arrangements may also be made to force compliance with support orders through withholding, garnishments, and arrearages.

 Contempt of Court for Divorce Order Violations

-When an offending party refuses to make amends and/or habitually violates a court order, more severe consequences may be employed including holding the offender in contempt of court.
+When an offending party refuses to make amends and/or habitually violates a court order, more severe consequences may be employed, including holding the offender in contempt of court.
 The penalty for a contempt of court finding may include fines and possibly jail time.
 Consistent violations can also be sufficient cause for a post-divorce modification.
 Regardless of the situation, our attorneys have the skill and experience to advocate effectively for your interests.

 Contact Us